 So the next day they sent Benjamin with the visitors in the big war canoe.
 It was a three-day trip but Benjamin wasted no time.
-As the canoe cut through the water, he told the chief all he could remember of the stories of Jesus and God the Creator.
-But Benjamin was growing weaker all the time, and as they came in sight of their harbour, he died.
+As the canoe cut through the water he told the chief all he could remember of the stories of Jesus and God the Creator.